RenouB/GestureEmotion/models/emotion_classification/README.md

-run run_toy.sh
+run run_joint_bilstm.sh

 then scores_to_csv.py

 then print_results.py

-Output will have errors, but should have results for one JointBiLSTM model.
-Compare this to expected_toy_output.txt
+Output will have errors, but should have results for the JointBiLSTM model.
+Compare this to expected_output.txt

-If this works, run run_joint_bilstm.sh and repeat the same process, comparing against expected_joint_outputs.txt

 Results will not be exactly the same as those in the report, because an issue with random seeds was fixed at the last minute.